 Caldwell, N.J., February 7, 2014

-Caldwell College will honor two outstanding alumni for investing their talents locally.
+Caldwell University will honor two outstanding alumni for investing their talents locally.
 Sister Patricia Stringer and Gail Sutton Kuchavik will be honored with Veritas Awards, the highest honor the college bestows on its alumni for professional excellence, at a reception on March 28 at the Essex Fells Country Club.

 Sister Patricia Stringer, O.P. ’69 is a councilor on the Leadership Team of the Sisters of St. Dominic of Caldwell.
 She will receive her award for Excellence in Ministry Leadership.
 Sister Pat spent 10 years developing a small school in the Dominican Republic from four grades to eight and a high school.
-She also served at Caldwell College as assistant dean for student affairs and taught mathematics.
+She also served at Caldwell University as assistant dean for student affairs and taught mathematics.